perxpective/Cybersecurity-Therapy/DFI/DFI Chapter 3 - Data Acquisition.md

 - Whether you can retain the disk
 	- Sometimes after copy, original disk may need to be returned to owners

-## Contigency Planning for Image Acquisition
+## Contingency Planning for Image Acquisition
 - Create duplicate copy of evidence image file
 	- In case of failure
 - Make at least two images of digital evidence